Effects of site dilution on Compensation in Ising Spin-1/2 trilayered triangular Ferrimagnets with non-equivalent planes: Results

 \subsection{Effect of impurity}

 After discussing the general results of site-dilution, we would quantitatively discuss the effects of spin-$0$ impurities in this subsection.
-Various compensation behavior and magnetization profiles have technological importance \cite{Chikazumi,Miyazaki}.
-So it is important to find out underlying systematics due to the site-dilution.
+Various compensation behaviours and magnetization profiles have technological importance \cite{Chikazumi,Miyazaki}.
+So it is important to find out the underlying systematics due to the site-dilution.

-Figure \ref{fig_6_tcomp_rho} provides us a general overview of what happens when we introduce the quenched disorder in the form of spin-$0$ impurities.
-For both the configurations, as we go on increasing the concentration of spin-$0$ atoms, non-compensating magnetization profiles in the higher coupling combination regimes start to show compensation.
+Figure \ref{fig_6_tcomp_rho} provides us with a general overview of what happens when we introduce the quenched disorder in the form of spin-$0$ impurities.
+For both configurations, as we go on increasing the concentration of spin-$0$ atoms, non-compensating magnetization profiles in the higher coupling combination regimes start to show compensation.
 This feature is pretty robust as keeping either of $J_{AA}/J_{BB}$ and $J_{AB}/J_{BB}$ fixed and changing the other leads to the same scenario.
 For example, in Figure \ref{fig_6_tcomp_rho}(a), the ABA configuration with $J_{AA}/J_{BB}=0.68$ had compensating magnetization till about $J_{AB}/J_{BB}=-0.36$ .
-But as we reached $\rho=0.15$, we witnessed compensating behaviour for all the antiferromagnetic coupling ratios upto $J_{AB}/J_{BB}=-1.00$.
-For all the other cases we witness similar kind of behaviours, but with different \textit{critical value of dilution}.
+But as we reached $\rho=0.15$, we witnessed compensating behaviours for all the antiferromagnetic coupling ratios upto $J_{AB}/J_{BB}=-1.00$.
+For all the other cases we witness similar kinds of behaviours, but with a different \textit{critical value of dilution}.